Louisa Lumsden: Women's emancipation

-In 1908 Louisa Lumsden accepted an invitation to become president of the Aberdeen Suffrage Association.
+In 1908 Lumsden accepted an invitation to become president of the Aberdeen Suffrage Association.
 She was a non-militant suffragist and provided a caravan called "Curlew", used by campaigners to travel about the country.
 In 1913 she spoke at a rally in Hyde Park, London, on behalf of the Scottish branch of the National Union of Women's Suffrage Societies and later became one of the vice-presidents of the Scottish Churches' League for Woman Suffrage.
 Lumsden also spoke at the Aberdeen Association for Women's Suffrage on 19 February 1913, on 'Why should not Women be Citizens? to the Oddfellows association.
 She was the one who planted The Suffrage Oak in Glasgow, which was chosen as tree of the year in 2015.

+Personal life

+Lumsden was in a long-term relationship with fellow educational pioneer Constance Maynard, whom she had met at Girton College.
+They referred to each other as wife and husband.

 Recognition

-Louisa Lumsden was awarded an honorary doctorate of laws (LL.D) by St Andrews University at its Quincentenary celebrations in 1911.
+Lumsden was awarded an honorary doctorate of laws (LL.D) by St Andrews University at its Quincentenary celebrations in 1911.
 Under a Girton College charter, Louisa Lumsden was made a life governor in 1924.
-Nationally, she was created a Dame in 1925.
+She was made a Dame Commander of the Order of the British Empire (DBE) in the 1925 Birthday Honours.

-The Lumsden Club is named in her honour; its members are current female students at the University of St Andrews, its objective charitable fundraising.
+At the University of St Andrews a wing of University Hall is named after Lumsden.
+The Lumsden Club is named in her honour; its members are current female students at the University of St Andrews and its objective is charitable fundraising.

-At The University of St Andrews a wing of University Hall is named after Lumsden.